monek-ltd/SecureHosting-CsCart/readme.txt

 		details section of your SecureHosting account.

     - **File Name** - This is the file name of the payment page template you need to upload to your SecureHosting account.
-The file name of the example template provided with this integration module is "cubecart_template.html".
+The file name of the example template provided with this integration module is "cscart_template.html".
 		You can rename this file if you desire, you only need to ensure the name of the file you upload to your SecureHosting account is correctly set here.

 	- **Currency** - UK Pound.

-4. Upload the HTML files from the directory to your SecureHosting account through the file manager.
+4. Upload the HTML files from the "forms" directory to your SecureHosting account through the file manager.
 We recommend uploading the default files first, testing, then amending these files as required.
 File uploads are managed within your SecureHosting account via the menu option Settings > File Manager:
     - cscart_template.html